pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

 Where is it?

-In Chrome console, but not in the DOM:
+The Chrome console shows it is in memory, but not in the DOM:

 ![element without a place in the DOM](./assets/variable-eggos.png)